ome/omero-guide-upload/docs/import-desktop-client.rst

    .. image:: images/importinsight9.png
    .. note::
       If your server is running on a default port (``4064``), as is usually the case, then you can simply just type in the server name such as ``my.server.name``.
 For servers running on a non-default port, e.g. ``54064``, type the address of the server as ``my.server.name:54064`` into the above dialog.
 Alternatively, you can also type in the IP address of your server, or connect using websockets.
+      The websockets connection has typically the form ``wss://my.server.name/omero-ws`` and can be used if your institution blocks the 4064 port connections.
 #.
 When done, click *Apply*.

 #.
 Log in using the username and password provided.